 The Museum of Modern Art: Exhibition Installation Photograph Collection (Photographic Archive)

-According to Milan Hughston, Chief of Library and Museum Archives, "The Museum's 75th Anniversary in 2004 gave us a chance to highlight this collection in a special publication, Art in Our Time, edited by Museum Archivist Michelle Elligott and Harriet Bee.
-Those images were only a small sampling of a vast body of important material, and we are grateful to ARTstor for recognizing the value of digitizing the entire collection for distribution."
-In addition to Art in Our Time, these archival photographs provided the basis for Mary Anne Staniszewski’s pioneering The Power of Display: a History of Exhibition Installations at the Museum of Modern Art (Cambridge: MIT Press, 1998).
+In 2004, on the museum’s 75th anniversary, their archival collection was celebrated in Art in Our Time(editors Michelle Elligott and Harriet Bee).
+The published images were only a small sampling of a vast body of material, which was digitized in the initiative of the museum and Artstor.
+This material also provided the foundation for Mary Anne Staniszewski’s pioneering The Power of Display: a History of Exhibition Installations at the Museum of Modern Art (Cambridge: MIT Press, 1998).